-On August 2, 1919, Nebraska voted in favor of the Nineteenth Amendment.
-By August of 1920, 36 states (including Nebraska) ratified the amendment, making women’s suffrage legal all across the country.
+On August 2, 1919, the Nebraska legislature voted unanimously to ratify the Nineteenth Amendment.
+By August of 1920, 36 states (including Nebraska) ratified the amendment, ensuring that across the country, the right to vote could not be denied or abridged based on sex.

 Nebraska Places of Women's Suffrage: